uhhuhyeah/diabolical/README.md

 			// attach to body and grab a variable for the dialog that we can reference later
 			$('body').diabolical(options);
 			var dialog = $('body').data('diabolical');

+			// Bind the link's click event to the dialog's show method
 			$('#login-link').click(function() {
 				dialog.show();
 				return false; // prevents the elements default behavour.
 I.e. taking the user to '/login'.